nichene/a-challenge/README.md

 ## Stone-challenge project

-API service developed for the Stone challenge.
+API service developed for a challenge.

 ## Pre configurations